HabibatTheAnalyst/IceCream-Sales-Analysis/README.md

 Anyone who is sugar tolerant wants the cold-sweet feel of ice cream.
 How it melts, flavor bursts in the mouth, and the cool feeling it gives during hot weather.
 Amidst this freshness, seasonality often has full control of how individuals demand or crave Ice cream.

 ### Hypothesis
-Increase in temperature affects IceCream sales and vice versa
+Increase in temperature affects IceCream sales

 > ### The aim of this project was to determine statistically if temperature affects IceCream sales.